Film perforations: 35mm perforations

-Additionally, for 35 mm film only, there are several different shapes for these perforations.
+Additionally, for 35mm film only, there are several different shapes for these perforations.

 BH

 BH (Bell and Howell) perforations are used on camera negative film and have straight tops and bottoms with outward curving sides; they have been in use since the beginning of the 20th century.
-The BH perforation is a circle of approximately diameter 0.110" (2.79 mm), with flattened sides giving a height of approximately 0.073" (1.85 mm).
-The corners used to be sharp, but were slightly rounded in 1989 by 0.005" (0.127 mm) to give them greater strength.
+The BH perforation is a circle of approximately diameter 0.110" (2.79mm), with flattened sides giving a height of approximately 0.073" (1.85mm).
+The corners used to be sharp, but were slightly rounded in 1989 by 0.005" (0.127mm) to give them greater strength.
 The BH1866 perforation, or BH perforation with a pitch of 0.1866", is the modern standard for negative and intermediate (interpositive / internegative) lab film.
 The BH1870 perforation, or BH perforation with a pitch of 0.1870", was the original standard for positive prints intended for direct projection (release prints).

 KS

 KS (Kodak Standard) perforations were introduced in the 1920s to improve the life of projected film stock by eliminating the sharp corners which were prone to tearing. and thus are occasionally used for high-speed filming, but failed to displace BH perforations for filming operations prior to projection.
-KS perfs are rectangular with rounded corners, and measure 0.0780" (1.981 mm) in height by 0.1100" (2.794 mm) in width.
+KS perfs are rectangular with rounded corners, and measure 0.0780" (1.981mm) in height by 0.1100" (2.794mm) in width.

 KS perforations were once recommended for negative and intermediate films, too, but only the Eastern Bloc countries (the Soviet Union and its satellites) adopted KS for these uses.
-The Western Bloc countries maintained BH perforations for negative and intermediate films, but adopted KS perforations for positive print films and for amateur films which were on a 35 mm wide base.
+The Western Bloc countries maintained BH perforations for negative and intermediate films, but adopted KS perforations for positive print films and for amateur films which were on a 35mm wide base.

 This was one of the very few instances where a Western Bloc recommendation and standard was adopted by the Eastern Bloc, but was wholly rejected by the very bloc which proposed its adoption.
 To this day, all Western Bloc professional cameras employ BH perforations, and so also do the intermediate applications (interpositives and internegatives, also known as the IP/IN process).

 One aspect of this particular adoption was that it effectively prevented amateur camera films from being "diverted" to professional uses, as KS-perforated camera film will indeed pass undamaged through a Western Bloc professional camera, but it cannot maintain the required registration accuracy as the KS perforation is too tall relative to the professional camera's BH-sized registration pin(s).

 The increased height also means that the image registration was considerably less accurate than with BH perfs, which remain the standard for negatives.
 The KS1870 perforation, or KS perforation with a pitch of 0.1870", is the modern standard for release prints as well as for 135 still camera film.

 65/70 mm, the other "professional" standard, was created many years after KS perforations had been recommended for negative as well as positive applications, and was adopted for positive applications.
 Consequently, 65/70 mm uses only KS perforations for all applications, negative, intermediate and positive.